nathaneltitane/l2cu/README.md

 ### render

-'ldraw-model-render' enables the user to generate preset, high defintion renders, of the selected LDraw model files or projects (using leocad as the main rendering engine).
+The render function generates preset, high defintion renders, of the selected LDraw model files or projects (using leocad to process the renders).

-The user can choose from preselected defaults or specify the latitude and longitude parameters of the camera as well as a file saving suffix to register the coordinates as a viewing angle to the file name:
+The user can choose from set defaults or specify the latitude and longitude parameters of the camera, as well as a file saving suffix to register the coordinates as a viewing angle string to the file name:

 Defaults (as arrays):